 I guess it all started with a selfie.
 As I mentioned on Twitter the other day I think I was about 36 when I took the first one using the mirror on my landing and a very crappy camera phone I had at the time.
 I still have the picture on my computer.
 I am wearing black lace panties with hold-up stockings.
 I took it for someone in particular.
 His enthusiastic response warmed my heart and other areas.
 It was the beginning of me and my camera.
 Yes I was his wank fodder and you know what, that was fucking hot because he was mine.

-The first image I posted of myself on my blog can be blamed on Dick Dyke Dick ( sadly she doesn’t update her blog anymore but everything is still there for you to see) I had been a long time reader of her site and admirer of her beautiful honest self portraits.
+The first image I posted of myself on my blog can be blamed on Dick Dyke Dick ( sadly her blog is no more) I had been a long time reader of her site and admirer of her beautiful honest self portraits.
 In many ways I saw a woman like myself, our youthful perfections long gone to be replaced with something else, confidence and desire to enjoy our bodies.
 She inspired me.
 The response I got to those first few images were also inspiring and soon my camera became an increasing part of my life as a sex blogger.

 I have always been a very visual person and when I started my blog I would search the internet for an image that I felt went with my words/thoughts.
 I liked the marriage between the two mediums but I liked it even more when the images where my own.
 It felt and still does feel so right to me.
 I love it when those two different mediums come together (excuse the pun) complimenting one another and hopefully moving the reader/viewer in some way because doing that is really the icing on the cake.